RosettaCommons/RFDesign/README.md

 ## License

-All code is released under the MIT license.
+All code and neural network weights are released under the MIT license.

-All weights for neural networks are released for non-commercial use only under the [Rosetta-DL license](https://files.ipd.uw.edu/pub/RoseTTAFold/Rosetta-DL_LICENSE.txt).

 ## Installation